NCAR/wrf_hydro_py/README.md

 ### pep8speaks
 All pull requests will be linted automatically by pep8speaks and reported as a comment into the pull request.
 The pep8speaks configuration is specified in .pep8speaks.yml.
 All pull requests must satisfy pep8speaks.
-Local linting can be performed by [pycodestyle](https://github.com/PyCQA/pycodestyle) in addition to updating pull requests.
+Local linting can be performed after a `pip install` of [pycodestyle](https://github.com/PyCQA/pycodestyle).
+Pep8speaks linting reports also update with updated pull requests.

 ### Additional Style Guidelines
 * Max line length: 100 chars.